+Screen readers and their underlying software translate the interface and content seen on a screen into audio.
 More and more people rely on screen readers to help them consume digital content—including emails—so optimizing your messages for screen readers is becoming increasingly important for brands.
+You don’t want your email to sound like a garbled mess that listeners can’t understand or take action on.

 With screen readers on the rise, the sound of your email matters

-The World Health Organization estimates there are around 1.3 billion people with visual impairments, 36 million of which are considered blind.
-Many rely on screen readers and the underlying software that translates the interface and content seen on a screen into audio, allowing low-vision and blind users to use modern devices.
+The World Health Organization estimates there are around 2.2 billion people with visual impairments, many of whom are considered blind.
+This has increased the need for screen readers to read content aloud, allowing people with low vision and blindness to use modern devices.

 Screen reader software isn’t exclusive to people with disabilities, though.
 The recent proliferation of voice assistant software—like Amazon Alexa, Apple’s Siri, and Google Assistant—mean that assistive technologies have effectively gone mainstream.
-According to industry tracker Voicebot.ai, smart speaker users rose to 66.4 million in the U.S. alone in 2018, a 40% increase from 2017.
-And research firm Juniper predicts that voice assistants will be used by 275 million people by 2023.
+According to industry tracker Voicebot.ai, smart speaker users rose to 90.7 million in the U.S. alone in 2021, a 92% increase since 2018.

-More people than ever are using voice assistants to get news, do their shopping, and, yes, even check and reply to their emails.
-But too often, brands don’t consider the audible email experience and fail to make their emails accessible to screen readers.
+Since the COVID-19 pandemic, more people than ever are using voice assistants to get news, do their shopping, and, yes, even check and reply to their emails.
+But, too often, brands don’t consider the audible email experience and fail to make their emails accessible to screen readers.

 Is your email accessible?